 Northstowe Phase 1 Sports Pavilion

-Plans for the first sports pavilion to serve residents in Northstowe have been created and we asked for comments between 11 and 25 January 2021.
+Plans for the first sports pavilion to serve residents in Northstowe were created and we asked for comments between 11 and 25 January 2021.
 Replies are at the bottom of this page.

-Throughout the design process we recognise the requirement for a high-quality building that recognises the requirement for energy efficiency / generation, ease of maintenance and a sustainable approach.
-But we need to balance these requirements against the amount of funding that is available.
+Throughout the design process we recognised the requirement for a high-quality building that highlights the need for energy efficiency / generation, ease of maintenance and a sustainable approach.
+We need to balance these requirements against the amount of funding that is available.

 Accessing the site and parking